This blog may contain affiliate links. Read our disclosure policy for more info.

 38. Explore the new “pedestrian-only” street

-After a few hours in Banff you’ll come to realize that the town’s main street, Banff Avenue, can get really busy!
-So, if you want to avoid the crowds head on over to Bear Street just steps away from Banff Avenue.
-This brand new street was only finished in June 2021 and is pedestrianized.
+After a few hours in downtown Banff, you’ll come to realize that the town’s main street, Banff Avenue, can get really busy!
+So, if you want to avoid the crowds, head on over to Bear Street, just steps away from Banff Avenue.
+This brand-new street was only finished in June 2021 and is mostly just for pedestrians!
 Well, certain drivers can access the street (usually delivery drivers only) and they must give way to pedestrians at all times!

 The street is level with the sidewalk, meaning no curbs or narrow walking paths.
-And did I mention it’s pedestrianized, so, you can freely wander enjoying buskers, mountain views, and the lively atmosphere.
+We often see buskers coming here to play, and in the summertime there’s such a nice and lively atmosphere.

 There are also large patios lining Bear Street, and most of them are dog-friendly!
 My favorite patio here is the Three Bears Brewery and Restaurant.
-They also are one of the best breweries in Banff.
+They also happen to be one of the best breweries in Banff, so you can see why we like it so much.

 39. Ride the Mount Norquay Sightseeing Gondola

-One of the most surprising places I’ve visited in Banff National Park was Mt Norquay.
-In the winter, Mt Norquay is a famous ski hill in the Banff area, but in the summer, they open the chairlift for sightseeing so people can enjoy a meal, drink, or just the views from their restaurant the Cliffhouse Bistro (more on that below.)
+One of the places that’s surprised me the most in Banff National Park is Mt Norquay, a large ski resort which is open year-round!
+In the winter, Mt Norquay is a famous ski hill in the Banff area, but in the summer, they open the chairlift for sightseeing, so people can enjoy a meal, drink, or just the views from their amazing restaurant, the Cliffhouse Bistro.

-The Mt Norquay chairlift costs $43.05 CAD per person.
-If you’re comparing all the gondolas in Banff, this one is a much less busy attraction than the Banff Gondola.
-The chairlift is only open for sightseeing from June to October.
+The Mt Norquay chairlift costs $45 CAD per adult (16+) and $28 CAD for kids (6-15), so it’s also pretty inexpensive for the great views you’ll be getting.
+If you’re comparing all the gondolas in Banff, this one is a much less busy attraction than the Banff Gondola, being open for sightseeing from June to October.

 40. Enjoy a meal with a view